Relative entropy and the Pinsker product formula for sofic groups: Introduction

 has $\lambda(f)$ invertible, but is not invertible in $\ell^{1}(G).$

 We make a few brief remarks on the proof of Theorem \ref{T:PinskerProdIntro}.
 Important in the proof is the new notion of \emph{relative sofic entropy}.
-Given an extension $G\cc (X,\mu)\to G\cc (Y,\nu),$ relative entropy roughly measures the maximal number of ways there are to ``lift'' any fixed microstate for $Y$ to one for $X.$ Note that this is different than entropy in the presence, which roughly measures ``how many'' microstates there are for $Y$ which have a ``lift'' to $X.$ We show in Appendix \ref{A:Agree} using results of Paunescu, Popa in \cite{Pan},\cite{PoppArg} as well as the main results of \cite{BowenAmen},\cite{KLi2} that this agrees with relative entropy when the group acting is amenable.
+Given an extension $G\cc (X,\mu)\to G\cc (Y,\nu),$ relative entropy roughly measures the maximal number of ways there are to ``lift'' any fixed microstate for $Y$ to one for $X.$ Note that this is different than entropy in the presence, which roughly measures ``how many'' microstates there are for $Y$ which have a ``lift'' to $X.$ We show in Appendix \ref{A:Agree} that this agrees with relative entropy when the group acting is amenable.
+The method involves a language translation of results of Paunescu, Popa in \cite{Pan},\cite{PoppArg} into an ultrafilter-free form, as well as the main results of \cite{BowenAmen},\cite{KLi2}.
 By the Appendix of \cite{Me9}, when the acting group is amenable the entropy of $Y$ in the presence of $X$ is just the entropy of $Y$ (and is thus \emph{not} the relative entropy).
 Relative entropy is defined in Section \ref{S:relent} and its main properties are established.
 These properties allows us to define the \emph{relative outer Pinsker factor of $Y$ relative to $Z$ in the presence of $X$} for extensions

 We then proceed to follow the methods of Glasner-Thouvenot-Weiss in \cite{GlasThoWe} to prove our Pinsker product formula.
-We make a minor modification to these methods by noting that every action $G\cc (Y,\nu)$ can be written as a factor of an action with a large automorphisms group (basically by taking $Y^{\Z}$), and that we can take this action to be strongly sofic if $G\cc (Y,\nu)$ is.
-Strong soficity ends up being crucial in this argument in the following way: if $G\cc (Y,\nu)$ is strongly sofic, and $G\cc (Z,\zeta)$ is a factor of $G\cc (X,\mu),$ then the entropy of $G\cc (X\times Y,\mu\otimes \nu)$ relative to $G\cc (Z\times Y,\zeta\otimes \nu)$ (in the presence of $X\times Y$) is the entropy of $G\cc (X,\mu)$ relative to $G\cc (Z,\zeta).$ This is the crucial step (along with the construction of an extension with large automorphism group) in the argument that the outer Pinsker factor of $X\times Y$ relative to $Y$ is the outer Pinsker factor of $X$ times $Y.$
+We make a minor modification to these methods by noting that every action $G\cc (Y,\nu)$ can be written as a factor of an action with a large automorphisms group, and that we can take this action to be strongly sofic if $G\cc (Y,\nu)$ is.
+Strong soficity ends up being crucial in this argument in the following way: if $G\cc (Y,\nu)$ is strongly sofic, and $G\cc (Z,\zeta)$ is a factor of $G\cc (X,\mu),$ then the entropy of $G\cc (X\times Y,\mu\otimes \nu)$ relative to $G\cc (Z\times Y,\zeta\otimes \nu)$ (in the presence of $X\times Y$) is the entropy of $G\cc (X,\mu)$ relative to $G\cc (Z,\zeta).$ This is the crucial step (along with the construction of an extension with large automorphism group) in the argument that the outer Pinsker factor of $X\times Y$ relative to $Y$ is the product of the outer Pinsker factor of $X$ and the whole system $Y.$